Amazonas (Peruvian department): Geography

 The Marañón valley crosses a big part of its territory and expands itself from south to north.
 It reaches its greatest width in the province of Bagua.
 It narrows when it crosses the Cordillera Oriental (Spanish for "eastern mountain range") in its most violent route towards the east, towards the lowest part of the Amazon.
-It crosses those wonderful canyons and natural porches called punkus, a Quechua word that means doors.
+It crosses canyons and natural porches called punkus, a Quechua word that means doors.

 The Utkupampa valley which is the real axis of the department of Amazonas is located between 5° and 6° of south latitude and 78° and 79° of west longitude.
 It is longitudinally developed up to the Marañón River, in which it flowed at 400 m.

 This zone is the principal center of production and human groups location.
 It is developed in four very pronounced sectors: